 - Outputs – End product or service that comes out of the process.

-- Customers – Who receive the final process outputs.
+- Customers – Who receives the final process outputs?

 This tool is useful to gather all the team members and leadership on the same page to understand the customer requirements and the business process for continuous improvement.
 It helps the team to better see and understand all the important factors that affect the process behavior and overall performance of the process.